astropy/astropy/docs/modeling/compound-models.rst

                 1.1         2.1         3.1

-In this example the expression is evaluated ``(B * C) + A``--that is, the multiplication is evaluated before the addition per usual arithmetic rules.
+In this example the expression is evaluated ``(B * C) + A`` --- that is, the multiplication is evaluated before the addition per usual arithmetic rules.
 However, the components of this model are simply read off left to right from the expression ``A + B * C``, with ``A -> 0``, ``B -> 1``, ``C -> 2``.
 If we had instead defined ``M = C * B + A`` then the indices would be reversed (though the expression is mathematically equivalent).
-This convention is chosen for simplicity--given the list of components it is not necessary to jump around when mentally mapping them to the expression.
+This convention is chosen for simplicity --- given the list of components it is not necessary to jump around when mentally mapping them to the expression.

 We can pull out each individual component of the compound model ``M`` by using